Prakit Deeprom

-Prakit Deeprom (ประกิต ดีพร้อม, born January 7, 1988), simply known as Kit (กิต), is a Thai professional footballer who plays as a midfielder for Thai League 2 club Nakhon Si United and the Thailand national team.
+Prakit Deeprom (ประกิต ดีพร้อม, born January 7, 1988), simply known as Kit (กิต), is a Thai professional footballer who plays as a midfielder for Thai League 3 club Saraburi United and formerly the Thailand national team.

 International career

 In November 9, 2014 Prakit scored in a friendly match against Philippines.
 Prakit was also part of Thailand's winning squad in the 2014 AFF Suzuki Cup.
 During the last group stage game against Myanmar Prakit scored the second goal of a 2-0 win with a well hit free kick.
 He also provided a lovely assist for Kroekrit Thaweekarn in another 3-0 win over the Philippines in the semi-finals.